Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 05

-Start date, required schedule, working-hour overlap, compensation alignment, competing processes, and the candidate’s reasons for considering the role are reconfirmed before introduction.
+Start date, required working hours, compensation alignment, competing processes, and the candidate’s reasons for considering the role are reconfirmed before introduction.
 These details reduce preventable surprises but are never treated as guarantees.

 06